Bluehour: Reception

 In 2004, Byron Beck of Willamette Week called Bluehour "one of the city's most beloved restaurants".
-Bluehour won in the Best Restaurant to Take Advantage of Your Expense Account category of the newspaper's annual Best of Portland readers' poll in 2004.
-In the 2007 poll, the restaurant tied in the Best Restaurant for Blowing Someone Else's Dough category and was a runner-up in the Best Place to Rub Shoulders with the Beautiful People category.
+Bluehour won the Best Restaurant to Take Advantage of Your Expense Account category of the newspaper's annual Best of Portland readers' poll in 2004.
+In the 2007 poll, the restaurant tied in the category Best Restaurant for Blowing Someone Else's Dough and was a runner-up in the category Best Place to Rub Shoulders with the Beautiful People.
 Willamette Week's Kevin Allman wrote in 2007: "Bluehour is still perfect for the pretty Pearl District: pretty décor, pretty dishes, pretty servers—and pretty expensive.
 Actually, it's two restaurants.
 By day it's a sunny power-lunch lair.
 By night, it's one of the few Portland settings where Paris (or Perez) Hilton would fit right in."

-In 2015, Chad Walsh of Eater Portland recommended Bluehour's private event room "if you're looking to put a little bit of sexy L.A.-style zing into your holiday party".
+In 2015, Chad Walsh of Eater Portland recommended Bluehour's private event room, saying, "if you're looking to put a little bit of sexy L.A.-style zing into your holiday party".
 Janelle Lassalle included the restaurant in Thrillist's 2018 list of Portland's "most romantic restaurants right now".
-In 2020, Suzette Smith of the Portland Mercury described Bluehour as a "classy spot" and a "staple of NW Portland drinking and dining for almost 20 years".
+In 2020, Suzette Smith of Portland Mercury described Bluehour as a "classy spot" and a "staple of NW Portland drinking and dining for almost 20 years".
+The business was included in Portland Monthly's 2025 list of 25 restaurants "that made Portland".

 Guide books

-Insiders' Guide to Portland, Oregon (2003) says the restaurant is "routinely noted as the place to see and be seen in Portland".
-The 2004 edition of Best Places Northwest (2004) rates Bluehour three out of three stars.
-The 2010 edition of the book rates the restaurant four out of four stars.
+According to Insiders' Guide to Portland, Oregon (2003), Bluehour was "routinely noted as the place to see and be seen in Portland".
+The 2004 edition of Best Places Northwest (2004) awarded Bluehour its maximum rating of three stars.
+The 2010 edition of the book rates the restaurant four stars out of four.

 Bluehour was called one of Portland's most romantic restaurants by Fodor's in 2010 and 2011.
-Fodor's Pacific Northwest (2015) and the 2017 edition of Fodor's Oregon said the restaurant was among those "especially notable for sipping and socializing".

-Moon Oregon (2004) says Bluehour "has been Portland's restaurant of the moment for several years now, garnering raves from the national press, and with good reason.
+Fodor's Pacific Northwest (2015) and the 2017 edition of Fodor's Oregon said the restaurant was "especially notable for sipping and socializing".
+Moon Oregon (2004) says Bluehour:has been Portland's restaurant of the moment for several years now, garnering raves from the national press, and with good reason.
 Though the prices pack a wallop, the Italian-by-Northwest cuisine here is equal parts inventive and traditional, which suits the tastes of the local Beautiful People who haunt this Pearl District ex-warehouse.
-On busy nights, the artfully spare dining room doubles as an echo chamber."
-The 2020 edition of Moon Oregon says Bluehour "is one of Portland's few really swanky restaurants.
+On busy nights, the artfully spare dining room doubles as an echo chamber.

+The 2020 edition of Moon Oregon says Bluehour:

+is one of Portland's few really swanky restaurants.
 The cooking is nominally Italian, though the kitchen is fluent in many cuisines, resulting in sophisticated dishes that are flavor-focused, revelatory, and fun all at the same time.
-If you don't feel like getting dressed up for the dining room, the bar has its own menu and a more relaxed vibe."
-Laurie Wolf recommended Bluehour for breakfast and brunch in Food Lovers' Guide to Portland, Oregon (2014).
+If you don't feel like getting dressed up for the dining room, the bar has its own menu and a more relaxed vibe.

+Laurie Wolf recommended Bluehour for breakfast and brunch in "Food Lovers' Guide to Portland, Oregon" (2014).